praveen4463/out-front-end/README.md

 Notes: timezones.json keeps just timezones accepted by win server, when we have mac, make arrangements to either show separate timezones based on platform.

+Steps to deploy

+1. If the additions/updates depends on external changes such as in kube cluster, openapi, front api, infra api.. make sure those updates are completed, pushed, tested before proceeding.
+2. Deploy to staging and run desired e2e tests from zylitics (once we've written pending tests)
+3. Write CHANGELOG, bump up version in package.json
+4. Push and create tag
+5. npm run build followed by firebase deploy

+## Following are notes from CRA

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts